gazebosim/docs/harmonic/comparison.md

 Supported versions:

-* ROS 1 Noetic (from source)
-* ROS 2 Humble (from source) / Rolling (from source)
+* ROS 2 Iron (from source) / Rolling (from source)

-Note: binaries for ROS2 might be available sometime after the Garden release.
+Note: binaries for ROS2 might be available sometime after the Harmonic release.

 For **ROS 2 Rolling**, the Rolling distribution moves with the next future release of ROS 2 defined in [REP-2000](https://www.ros.org/reps/rep-2000.html).
-For the Gz Garden release this means that it will be adopted when ROS 2 Iron goes into the [REP-2000](https://www.ros.org/reps/rep-2000.html).
+For the Gz Harmonic release this means that it will be adopted when ROS 2 Jazzy goes into the [REP-2000](https://www.ros.org/reps/rep-2000.html).

 ## Platforms